Shoes for Children With an AFO (Ankle-Foot Orthosis): UK Parent Guide

 My child has grown and the AFO no longer fits in the shoes.
 What should I do?

 You probably need both new shoes and a new AFO.
 Contact your child's NHS orthotics department to request a review.
-Do not wait until the device is completely outgrown, as an ill-fitting AFO can cause pressure injuries and pain.
+Don't wait until the device is completely outgrown.
+An ill-fitting AFO can cause pressure injuries and pain.

 How often will I need to replace AFO shoes?